BlockchainCommons/developer-web-site/_pages/envelope-usecases-software.md

     linkStyle 40 stroke:green,stroke-width:2.0px
     linkStyle 41 stroke:#55f,stroke-width:2.0px
 ```
-Of course, one more thing is necessary to make the `fileInfo` trustworthy: the Envelope must be signed.
+Of course, one more thing is necessary to make the `fileInfo` trustworthy: the envelope must be signed.
 Casey's lead developers, Bill and Omar, each provide a signature, creating a group verification that can be checked against either signature (or both).

 In order for those signatures to apply to the entire envelope, the envelope must first be wrapped; because signatures are assertions, they'd otherwise just apply to the subject, "Gordian Envelope 1.0.0", which wouldn't be that useful!
 After wrapping the envelope, both Bill and Omar can sign.
 ```